LiamJCates/Programming-Notes/C++/Syntax/Statements/comments.md

 When the compiler tries to compile this, it will ignore everything from the first /* to the first */.
 Since “this is not inside the comment */” is not considered part of the comment, the compiler will try to compile it.
 That will inevitably result in a compile error.

 This is one place where using a syntax highlighter can be really useful, as the different coloring for comment should make clear what’s considered part of the comment vs not.

+/** and */ are often used to indicate documentation blocks; this is legal because the second asterisk is simply treated as part of the comment.